mohammadym/Context_Free_Grammer_project/README.md

 This is my final project for Theory of languages coruse.

-This project is about Context free grammer and PDA.
+This project is about Context free grammer and PDA and implemented using python.